bytecodealliance/registry/README.md

 cargo install warg-cli
 ```

-To install or upgrade the reference implmentation server:
+To install or upgrade the reference implementation server:
 ```
 cargo install warg-server
 ```